 Under the hood is AMG's twin-turbocharged 5.5-liter V8.
 In this application, the motor sends 544 horsepower and 560 pound-feet of torque to all four wheels through a seven-speed automatic transmission.
 Bringing the heavy SUV to a halt are new perforated brake discs measuring 14.8 x 1.42 inches at the front and 13 x 0.79 inches at the rear.
 The front axle is fitted with a six-piston fixed-caliper brake system taken from the ML63 AMG, with a single-piston floating-caliper system on the rear axle.

 Like the standard G-Class, the G63 features full body-on-frame construction, solid axles front and rear, three differential locks and copious plating underneath to fend off rocks.
-Mercedes tweaked the suspension/damper settings to give the G63 more capable handling than the old G55, although buyers shouldn't expect the SUV to handle like a sports car.
+Mercedes tweaked the suspension/damper settings to give the G63 more capable handling than the old G55, although buyers shouldn't expect the SUV to handle anything like a sports car.

 Inside, the G63 feels a bit like a 30-year-old vehicle thank to an upright windshield, limited shoulder room and blocky design.
 Yet it's exceedingly well built and now features a new to the G-Class instrument panel and a center stack that brings the secondary controls into the 21st century.
 Standard equipment includes Mercedes-Benz's latest COMAND navigation, a harman/kardon audio system, a multicontour driver's seat with pneumatic bolsters and extensive premium leather trim, while G63-specific touches include designo leather upholstery with fluted leather door paneling.